 Parts of a cash flow statement

 Cash from operations is cash generated from day-to-day business operations.
 This includes all of the cash inflows and outflows associated with doing the work for which the company was established.
 Most publicly traded companies present this section by adjusting net income to net out non-cash activities such as depreciation, amortization, and adjustments for accounts payable and receivable, among other items.
-At the end of this section is found net cash from operations, an important number in assessing the company’s overall health (see below).

 Cash from investing represents cash used for investing in assets, as well as the proceeds from the sale of other businesses, equipment, or other long-term assets.
 The purchase of property, plant, equipment, and other productive assets is classified as an investing activity.
 Generally, any item that is classified on the balance sheet as a long-term asset would be a candidate for classification as an investing activity.